PatrickJosh/minecraft-server-telegram-bot/README.md

     2. Enter the RCON password used for your servers.
     3. Edit the locale, if needed.
 The default is `en-UK`.
     All possible locales are listed in the `locales` directory.
+    Feel free to add new locales!
+Please have a look at [the Contributions section](#Contribution).
     4. Use the `chat_server_map` to set which chats may control which servers.
 Enter the chat id on the left, the server name on the right.
-It must be an n:1 relation, so one chat may control one server, but one server may be controlled by many chats.
+It must be an n:1 relation, so one chat may control up to one server, but one server may be controlled by many chats.
        To see how a chat id for a particular chat can be obtained, see [here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id#32572159).